NineOfGaming/animated-java-df/README.md

 	- Use `rig.animate("<instance_id>", "<project_name>", "<animation_name>", <tick>, <interp_optional>)`.
 	- `<tick>` is the current frame.
 	- `<interp_optional>` should always match the amount of ticks waiting between each frame. (set to 0 to disable interpolation)
-	- Use `rig.animate.noreset(...)` when you want to keep the rig-entities selection active after animating.
+	- Use `rig.animate.noReset(...)` when you want to keep the rig-entities selection active after animating.
 	- Use `rig.animate(...)` when you want that selection reset automatically and restore your previous selection.
 5. Removing the rig.
 	- Use `rig.remove("<instance_id>")`.